 - Hundreds of dead cattle, animal carcasses and unwanted babies are also thrown into the river annually

 But the fact remains that the river is a leading cause of infant and child mortality in India.
-We had a hard time watching the people in the river – especially the children – once we’d read all of the facts.
+We have a hard time watching the people in the river – especially the children – once we’ve read all of the facts.

 The Ganga Aarti

-Every evening at sunset, the ceremony is performed in India’s three holy cities – Haridwar, Rishikesh and Varanasi – and people begin arriving as early as 5:00pm to get a good position for viewing.
+Every evening at sunset, the ceremony is performed in India’s three holy cities – Haridwar, Rishikesh and Varanasi.
+People begin to arrive as early as 5:00pm to get a good position for viewing.

 The aarti is a powerful devotional ritual that uses fire as an offering to the goddess of the most holy river in India, Goddess Ganga.
 The fire is in the form of a lit lamp circled around by young Hindu priests with the idea being that the lamps acquire the power of the deity.

-The ceremony began with the blowing of a conch shell and continued with rhythmic music, the waving was fascinating and quite a production.
-I’d read that the Varanasi aarti is often considered more of a showy-extravaganza meant for tourists than the ceremonies performed at the other two locations.
+The ceremony begins with the blowing of a conch shell and continues with rhythmic music.
+It’s fascinating and quite a production.
+I’ve read that the Varanasi aarti is more of a showy-extravaganza meant for tourists than the ceremonies performed at the other two locations.

 Last Day in Varanasi

 The next morning we awake to a pounding rain displaying the full brunt of India’s monsoon season.